international-orienteering-federation/equipment-examinations/2024-03-02/README.md

 Before each passage the SIAC are cleared and turned on with a SIAC ON station.

 The jSh Radio gateway is connected to two SRR USB dongle to receive the Sportident time and via serial cable to the chronometer to receive the photocell time.
 Everything is saved into a csv file.
+The computer time is saved, in order to know the latency.

 - **Output**: 2-photocell-times.csv
 - **Output**: 2-sportident-times.csv